platformsh/platformsh-docs/docs/src/administration/users.md

 Within a project, each user has a role that controls their access and permission levels.

-* Project Admin: Users who can configure project settings, add and remove users, administer environment permissions, push code, and execute actions on all project environments.
+- Project admin: Users who can configure project settings, add and remove users, administer environment permissions, push code, and execute actions on all project environments.
-* Project Viewer: Any user with access to environment types automatically gets this role.
+- Project viewer: Any user with access to environment types automatically gets this role.

 These control who has access to projects.